GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/reference.md

 Check if the player has joined the lobby.

 **Player has left**
-Check if the player has left the lobby.
+Check if the player has left the lobby game.

 **Lobbies window is open**
 Check if the lobbies window is open.